Our knowledge of orthopaedics. Your best health.

 Transcutaneous Electrical Nerve Stimulation (TENS)

-In transcutaneous electrical nerve stimulation (TENS) a special device transmits low-level electrical charges into the area of the body that is in pain.
+Transcutaneous electrical nerve stimulation (TENS) uses a special device to transmit low-level electrical charges through the skin into the area of the body that is experiencing pain.

-A TENS unit sends a mild electrical current along your nerve fibers.
+A TENS unit sends a mild electrical current along your nerve fibers via a pair of electrodes connected to your skin near the source of pain.

 A TENS system consists of a small, battery-powered machine connected by wires to a pair of electrodes.
 The two electrodes are connected to your skin near the source of pain or at a pressure point.
-A mild electrical current travels through your skin and along your nerve fibers which may cause a warm, tingling sensation.
+A low-level electrical current travels through your skin and along your nerve fibers, which may cause a warm, tingling sensation.
 A typical TENS session lasts anywhere from 5 to 15 minutes.

 How TENS Works